 Some of the businesses which had a TikTok account included Jumia, HairSenta, Decathlon, Sprogstore and Nallemstore.
 None of them had more than 4 followers on the platform though, and very little content published.

-Ecommerce and SEO
+Ecommerce in Ghana and SEO

 Being popular as a website pushes you up in Google Search results, but the opposite is also true.
 Being high up in Google Search results helps your website become popular.